MD-CWI/afivo-streamer/afivo/documentation/manual.md

 allows for efficient numerical computations.
 At the same time, they allow for strong local refinements, as illustrated in <a href="#fig_ex-orthtree" >Figure 1</a>.

-One of the main reasons to develope Afivo (which stands for Adaptive Finite Volume Octree) was to be able to experiment with geometric multigrid algorithms.
+One of the main reasons to develop Afivo (which stands for Adaptive Finite Volume Octree) was to be able to experiment with geometric multigrid algorithms.
 This has led to the development of a geometric multigrid solver for quadtrees / octrees that handles refinement boundaries consistently.
 The framework with the